Folawalker/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis
-An analysis to check the effectiveness of different campaign types run by a company
+An analysis to determine the effectiveness of different campaign types run by a company
+# Table of Content
+- Project Overview
+- Dataset
+- Usage
+- Data Importation
+- Data Inspection
+- Exploratory Data Analysis
+  - Descriptive Statistics
+  - Data Distribution